-The ability to conduct legal research is essential for lawyers, regardless of area or type of practice.
+No Matter what your practice area is, legal research is a very important process for both individual lawyers and law firms.
 The most basic step in legal research is to find the leading case governing the issues in question.
 As most researchers know, this is far more difficult than it sounds.
+No Matter what your practice area is, legal research is a very important tool for both individual lawyers and law firms.

 Legal research can have various sources: